ajasinger/vacation-app/README.md

 Pass destructured props into QuestionsBlock component Return a div with in h1 tag of {title} and a p tag of {subtitle} Display question titles with h1 tag of {quizItem.text}
+Add id to each question text to scroll to each question

 ## Project Challenges